-- Free: zero cost for federal or state returns
+- Free: No cost for federal returns; $39.95 for state returns

 Available Versions of TaxAct Software

-Tax Act offers five versions of its tax software, each catering to tax situations of varying complexities.
+Tax Act offers four versions of its tax software, each catering to tax situations of varying complexities.

 If your return is simple, with no need to list dependents or deductions, this is the plan to use.
 You do get access to the company’s comprehensive knowledge database.